ELfox513/fxkw/scripts/script-dirs/fxkw/docs/script-dirs.md

 ```

 ## How to install script-dirs mechanism
 The script-dirs mechanism is part of fxkw mod.
 To install fxkw with script-dirs, follow [these](../../../../README.md#how-to-install) instructions.
-Although this mechanism is designed for use separately from FCW, this installation method is not supported.
+While this mechanism is intended to be used separately from fxkw, this installation method is not currently supported.

 ## How to install script-dir folders
 Installing script-dir folders is very simple.
 They come with a one-line launcher script, they usually named like script-dir folder.